-The best way to learn is language is by immersion, so why not live abroad for a semester to finally master Spanish?
+The best way to learn is language is by immersion, so why not live abroad for a semester and learn basic Spanish that way?
 How much do you really remember from your high school language classes?
 Not much, I’m guessing.
-It’s hard to focus and learn a language in a classroom where you can just whisper something in English and get your point across.
-But that is not the case when you are living abroad!
-Somehow, you are very motivated to pick up just a little bit of the language so you can finally order exactly what you want.
+It’s hard to focus and learn a language in a classroom, but that is not the case when you are living abroad!
+Somehow, you are very motivated to pick up just a little bit of the language so you can finally order tacos — exactly the way you want.

 Want to figure out where you could live abroad?
 Fill out an application!

 If one of the reasons you want to travel is learning a new language, I’ve got good news for you.
-International Language Programs (ILP) has schools in 8 countries you can live in for a semester.
+International Language Programs (ILP) has schools in countries all over the world.
 Want to learn Mandarin and Thai?
 Teach in China and Thailand!
 Interested in Russian or Ukrainian?
-You are in luck; we have schools there and in Eastern Europe.
+You are in luck; volunteer in Russia or other countries in Eastern Europe.
 Thinking about Spanish?
-Choose between Mexico or the Dominican Republic.
-Along with being immersed in the language, volunteers have language and culture classes included in their program fee.
+Choose between Mexico or the Dominican Republic ... or Nicaragua ... or Costa Rica!

 The good news is that you don't need to speak another language if you want to volunteer abroad with ILP.
-You can go to Mexico without even knowing what hola means if you want to.
+You can have a fabulous semester even if you don't speak a single word of Spanish.
 But, if you were ever going to try to learn a language...living there is the way to do it!

 - Go To Class